 Because we rely on third parties to research and develop and to manufacture our product candidates, we must, at times, share trade secrets with them.
 We seek to protect our proprietary technology in part by entering into confidentiality agreements and, if applicable, material transfer agreements, consulting agreements or other similar agreements with our advisors, employees, third-party contractors and consultants prior to beginning research or disclosing proprietary information.
 These agreements typically limit the rights of the third parties to use or disclose our confidential information, including our trade secrets.
 Despite the contractual provisions employed when working with third parties, the need to share trade secrets and other confidential information increases the risk that such trade secrets become known by our competitors, are inadvertently incorporated into the technology of others, or are disclosed or used in violation of these agreements.
 Given that our proprietary position is based, in part, on our know-how and trade secrets, a competitor's discovery of our trade secrets or other unauthorized use or disclosure would impair our competitive position and may have a material adverse effect on our business.
-Moreover, enforcing a claim that a third party illegally obtained and is using any of our trade secrets.
+Moreover, enforcing a claim that a third party illegally obtained and is using any of our trade secrets is expensive and time consuming, and the outcome is unpredictable.
+In addition, courts outside the United States are sometimes less willing to protect trade secrets.
 If we choose to go to court to stop a third party from using any of our trade secrets, we may incur substantial costs.
 These lawsuits may consume our time and other resources even if we are successful.
 These lawsuits also may impact our ability to pursue agreements with third parties in the future.